July Days

 - Bit parts.

-(1.)
+- (1.)
 The boy that laughs at Mickey in his armor.
-We don't get a very good look at
+We don't get a very good look at him.

-(2.)
-Three other girls joining Julia Brown when she comes up to Mickey when his pants
+- (2.)
+Three girls in addition to Julia Brown who come up to Mickey when his pants are ripped.

-(3.)
-A boy in the scene with Julia Brown and girl 015 when Jack picks on them.
+- (3.)
+A boy in the scene with Julia Brown and Leona Leavin when Jack picks on them.

-(4.)
+- (4.)
 Two boys are in the blacksmith shop at the beginning of the film.
-Somehow, I
+One of them looks like he could be Gabe Sainz, whose name was written into the payroll ledgers during the

 the animals: